ni-sh-a-char/NATRAJ/README.md

-# REST-API
+# Pawansut Api
-REST API  for performing CURD operations.
+API which could be used for delievering reports or remote security as per paper defines them for remote usage.
-The API could be used for operations currently under development.
+The API is currently under development but if used according to the concept could deliever reports and contact the server.